Ruskin Bond: Literary career

-Film career
+Adaptations

 The 1978 Bollywood film Junoon is based on Bond's novel A Flight of Pigeons, about an episode during the Indian Rebellion of 1857.
 It was produced by & features Shashi Kapoor and directed by Shyam Benegal.

 The Rusty stories have been adapted into a Doordarshan TV series Ek Tha Rusty.
-Several stories have been incorporated into the Indian school curriculum, including The Night Train at Deoli, Time Stops at Shamli and Our Trees Still Grow in Dehra.
+Several stories have been incorporated into the Indian school curriculum, including The Night Train at Deoli, Time Stops at Shamli, The Thief's Story and Our Trees Still Grow in Dehra.

 In 2005, the Bollywood director Vishal Bhardwaj made a film based on Bond's popular novel for children, The Blue Umbrella.
 The movie went on to win the National Film Award for Best Children's Film.

 Bond made his maiden big-screen appearance with Vishal Bhardwaj's film 7 Khoon Maaf in 2011, based on his short story Susanna's Seven Husbands.
 In the movie, Bond appears as a bishop with Priyanka Chopra playing the title role.

 Parchhayee: Ghost Stories by Ruskin Bond, an Indian web series released on Zee5, is based on the ghost stories written by Bond.

-A short film titled Aankhon Ki Gustaakhiyan, featuring Vikrant Massey, was later released, which was adapted from Bond’s short story The Eyes Have It.
+A short film titled Aankhon Ki Gustaakhiyan, featuring Vikrant Massey, was later released, which was adapted from Bond's short story The Eyes Have It.